In this section...

 • meet all the Teachers’ Standards

-QTS is required in England to teach in a state school that is under local authority control and in special schools.
+QTS is a legal requirement in England to teach in a state school that is under local authority control and in special schools.
 It is most commonly gained alongside, or as part of, a Postgraduate Certificate in Education (PGCE) qualification.

 Your browser is out-of-date!